An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Introduction

 Now the face monoid $\GD$ acts on every module $L(\La)$, $\La\in P^+$.
-Dually we get actions of the opposite monoid $\GD^{\,op}$ on the restricted duals $L(\La)^{(*)}$, $\La\in P^+$, which fit together to an action of $\GD^{\,op}$ on the Cartan algebra $CA$ by morphisms of graded algebras.
+Dually we get actions of the opposite monoid $\widehat{G}^{\,op}$ on the restricted duals $L(\La)^{(*)}$, $\La\in P^+$, which fit together to an action of $\widehat{G}^{\,op}$ on the Cartan algebra $CA$ by morphisms of graded algebras.
 This in turn induces actions of $\GD$ on $\PCA$ and $\PCAF$ by morphisms.
 The image of $\Omega$ in $\PCAF$ is invariant under the action of $\GD$.
-Pulling back the action of the face monoid $\GD$ to the building $\Omega$ gives good action 1.\\
+By pulling back the action of the face monoid $\GD$ to the building $\Omega$ we obtain good action 1 of \cite{M5}, Corollary 50.\\